-Motivated by these results and an interest in examining and designing dynamics that are richer than equilibrium behavior, we have studied symmetry breaking in the replicator-mutator equations for $n \geq 3$ (17).
-In collaboration with Darren Pais and Carlos Caicedo, we proved bifurcations as a function of $\mu$ for asymmetric (directed) graphs (Pais et al. [2012]).
-We showed rigorously how certain asymmetries make possible a departure from behaviors described only by equilibrium states, proving conditions for the existence of stable limit cycles through Hopf bifurcations.
+In the literature the analysis of the replicator-mutator equations (12) have focused on equilibrium behaviors and fitness matrices with a lot of symmetry.
+However, it has been shown that the symmetric cases are structurally unstable and that breaking symmetry can lead to chaotic dynamics (Komarova and Levin [2010], Mitchener and Nowak [2004]).
+Motivated by these results and an interest in examining and designing dynamics that are richer than equilibrium behavior, we have studied symmetry breaking in the replicator-mutator equations (12).
+In collaboration with Darren Pais and Carlos Caicedo, we proved bifurcations as a function of μ for asymmetric (directed) graphs (Pais et al. [2012]).
+We showed rigorously how certain asymmetries make possible a departure from behaviors described only by equilibrium states; indeed we proved conditions for the existence of stable limit cycles through Hopf bifurcations.